-The Mackay Waterfront Priority Development Area (PDA) became effective by regulation on 25 May 2018.
+The Mackay Waterfront Priority Development Area (PDA) will become effective by regulation on May 25, 2018.

 The PDA is approximately 172 hectares and is centrally located within the Mackay urban area and includes land and water along the southern side of the Pioneer River, including the City centre core, and extends east to the adjacent coastal water frontage along Binnington Esplanade (Town Beach).

 The PDA is in close proximity to the Mackay Airport, major road infrastructure (Bruce Highway and Peak Downs Highway) and the Port of Mackay.

 The Mackay Waterfront PDA was declared to establish the necessary policy framework to support the intended development and community outcomes for the area.
 The PDA provides opportunities to redevelop the Pioneer River and Binnington Esplanade waterfronts; establishing a precinct for innovation and knowledge based industries; promoting the City centre as a key business hub; and providing exciting and activated streets, places and attractions that improve the city’s liveability, tourism appeal, and investment attraction.

 Mackay Regional Council is responsible for planning and development assessment within the PDA and stakeholders are encouraged to contact council if they are seeking information about the PDA.